chou17/C_programming_2/README.md

 After converting the BST into an array, sort it.
 The comparison method is that the number of words with a large number is in the front, and the small number is in the back If the number is the same, the string with the smaller ASCII code is in front.

+in_post:
+The program reads from standard input line by line,
+If the input content is Infix, the output is Postfix conversion result The input content is Postfix and the calculation result is output The first line of each input is "p: " or "i: " to indicate whether the input is postfix or infix.
+The length of each line does not exceed 1024 bytes.